undergrad-partner-school

 Overall, Anne Arundel Community College is a comprehensive institution that aims to empower students with the knowledge and skills needed for success in their chosen fields.
 With its diverse range of programs, supportive services, and commitment to affordability, AACC stands as a reputable and accessible option for higher education in the Anne Arundel County area.

 Anne Arundel Community College is a public two-year college with graduate programs located in Arnold, MD and set in a suburban environment.
-It has a campus size of 230 acres.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 100%.
-Read more about what Anne Arundel Community College has to offer based on the most recent data this institution has reported.
+This school follows a semester-based calendar.
+It has an acceptance rate of 81%.
+The freshman retention rate at Anne Arundel Community College is 68%.

 Quick Facts